codio/site/source/docs/education/teachers/courses/module-add.html.md

 full_width: true
 ---

+Only course owners or those with administration permissions for the course can add modules.

 A course is a collection of modules.
 A module should cover a reasonably small amount of subject matter.
 It is better to have several smaller modules than a couple of huge ones that cover too much material.

 A module is simply a Codio project.
 That project will likely contain